sebrowne/Trilinos/cmake/std/atdm/README.md

 $ make -j16

+# to run on the Haswell partition
 $ salloc -N 1 -p standard -J $ATDM_CONFIG_BUILD_NAME ctest -j16

+# to run on the KNL partition
+$ salloc -N 1 -p knl -J $ATDM_CONFIG_BUILD_NAME ctest -j16
 ```

 **NOTE:** Unlike some of the other machines, one must load the environment,